Kurzweil 1000 Expanders

 Note from webmaster: The K1000 Keyboard has only two OS/Setup Chips.
 U22 and U31 do not exist in the Keyboards.

-Followup: Here is how to clean contacts on the chips.
+Follow up: Here is how to clean contacts on the chips.
 Carefully clean the pin legs on the chips.
 Best practice is to wipe them gently with an eraser.
 If your comfortable with a little vinegar (acid bath) OK but just paint it on the legs with an artists brush then paint the legs with water and dry.
-Other things that work are brillo abbrassives (NOT the steel wool pads) but the kind that come on the back side of a sponge in a green layer.
-With a BRAND NEW brillo abrassive gentley wipe the pins without bending in the direction away from the tips.
-It should take about 20 wipes on each side and gentley.
+Other things that work are brillo abrasives (NOT the steel wool pads) but the kind that come on the back side of a sponge in a green layer.
+With a BRAND NEW brillo abrasive gently wipe the pins without bending in the direction away from the tips.
+It should take about 20 wipes on each side and gently.
 We can replace the chip but it's gonna cost ya about $8-12 depending on chip prices.

 Sounds seem like random waves?